MENU back

 Pachaug State Forest, Voluntown

-Rhododendron.
-This wonderfully generous plant grows in profusion throughout Connecticut, and they are well worth a “stop and see the flowers” moment late every spring/early summer.
-You can find a half-mile-long sanctuary within Pachaug State Forest in Voluntown.
-The native rosebay rhodies grow to heights of 10 to 15 feet, with leaves up to 10 inches long – all nestled among hemlock and Atlantic white cedar.
+The wonderfully generous rhododendron grows profusely throughout Connecticut, and they are well worth a “stop and see the flowers” moment during the late spring/early summer.
+You can find a half-mile-long sanctuary within Pachaug State Forest in Voluntown, where the native rosebay rhodies grow to heights of 10 to 15 feet, with leaves up to 10 inches long – all nestled among hemlock and Atlantic white cedar.

 learn more